Billy Duffy: Late 1980s and 1990s

-The Cult reformation
+The Cult reformation and hiatus

-Duffy reformed The Cult with Astbury in 1999, which led to a new recording contract with Atlantic Records.
+Duffy reformed the Cult with Astbury in 1999, which led to a new recording contract with Atlantic Records.
 This was capped off by a show at Atlanta's Music Midtown Festival in May 2001, where over 60,000 people watched them perform, leading up to the release of Beyond Good and Evil.

 Their single to promote it, "Rise", which reached No. 125 in the US and No. 3 for 6 weeks on the mainstream rock chart, was removed from radio rotation a week after the album's release.
 Disappointing sales, reviews, and tour attendance ensued.
-In 2002 Astbury sent The Cult onto a hiatus once more, when he accepted an offer to sing with The Doors.
+In 2002, Astbury sent the Cult onto a hiatus once more, when he accepted an offer to sing with The Doors.